KenKundert/borg-space/README.rst

         'borg-space -r -m "Repository is now {{size}}." {config_name}' ]

+Emborg also uses braces to interpolate values, so they are doubled-up in the *Borg-Space* command to escape them (except for removing the second brace, *Emborg* ignores double braces).

 Once you have recorded some values, you can graph them using::

     > borg-space -g home